 This section is used to explain the reason for issuing the temporary instruction.

-INSPECTION REQUIREMENTS
+0000/999-04 INSPECTION REQUIREMENTS AND GUIDANCE

 Succeeding subdivisions (04.01, 04.02, etc.) are used to define and explain the requirements of the function or program.
 Numbering and paragraphing are the same as for a manual chapter.
-See xhibit 6, ection 06.
+See exhibit 6.1, section 06.

--05 REPORTING REQUIREMENTS
+0000/999-05 REPORTING REQUIREMENTS